gamemann/XDP-Forwarding/README.md

 apt install build-essential make clang libelf-dev llvm libconfig-dev
 ```

-I'd assume package names should be similar on other Linux distros.
+I'd assume package names are similar on other Linux distros.

 ### Mounting The BPF File System
 In order to use `xdpfwd-add` and `xdpfwd-del`, you must mount the BPF file system since the XDP program pins the BPF maps to `/sys/fs/bpf/xdpfwd`.
 There's a high chance this is already done for you via `iproute2` or something similar, but if it isn't, you may use the following command.